Today I want to share some tips to help you waste less time online.

 This was a problem one of my clients brought up recently, and I could totally relate.
 Websites and mobile phones are often designed to keep us hooked.
 But the problem is, when we waste time online, we come away feeling really crappy.
 So how can we stop ourselves from being drawn in?

-I shared some mindfulness strategies with my client recently, and I thought you might find them useful too.
+I shared these mindfulness strategies with my client and I thought you might find them useful too.

 Firstly, if your goal is to write, but you keep flicking onto the internet instead, use a website blocker like Freedom or Leechblock, which will actually stop you accessing certain sites for a period of time.
 Or try turning your device onto Flight Mode.
 This little bit of friction gives you the few seconds required to stop and ask yourself, do I need to do this right now?
 Usually that’s just long enough to prompt you to get back to your writing.